PaMrhac/SVONT-pipeline/README.md

 Annotated structural variants are summarized in tsv file which is the output of SVONT-pipeline.

-SVONT-pipeline uses a configuration file, where are written paths to interested files.

 ### Features
 SVONT-pipeline perform following steps:
 - unzip of zipped FASTQ files